-- Write the Hadamard Submatrix Generator in a less interpreted language that can be run in parallel (C++) to be able to gather more submatrices to analyze - Understand the symmetries of Hadamard submatrices in order to establish equivalence classes of Hadamard submatrices that may help us in determining whether or not Hadamard submatrices exist. - Increase the capacity of the Tiling Check Program to handle larger submatrices when they are produced. - Discover a technique to check for set sizes of three or more distinct prime powers.
+- Determine the tiling set of all our current submatrices. - Write the Hadamard Submatrix Generator in a less interpreted language that can be run in parallel (C++) to be able to gather more submatrices to analyze - Increase the capacity of the Tiling Check Program to handle larger submatrices when they are produced. - Discover a technique to check for set sizes of three or more distinct prime powers.